Kristina01111000/notesforresume/README.md

 - sign up for after course call
 - set up call with lavender lady
-	- sent email, waiting on reply
+	- call on friday at noon, zoom link in email

 Hi I'm Kristina and I am a web developer.
 I make attractive usable websites for small businesses who want to have someone else take care of their website.